nickp10/youtube-music-ts-api/DOCUMENTATION.md

 *Defined in [interfaces-supplementary.ts:123](https://github.com/nickp10/youtube-music-ts-api/blob/master/src/interfaces-supplementary.ts#L123)*

 The privacy level of the playlist.
+This value will be PUBLIC, PRIVATE, or UNLISTED.

 ___